|

 too.
 Where some would draw a distinction between houses and homes,

 I am much more interested exploring the connection between the two.
+Another series of pieces is about my response to the

 beauty in my architectural surroundings.
 They distill something of